 Come and have fun with our Seniors!
 Fellowship is our forte!
-Through the Senior Ministry and the 50+ Bible study group, there are parties throughout the year, special guest entertainers, and bus trips to events.
+Through the Older Adult Ministry and the 50+ Bible study group, there are parties throughout the year, special guest entertainers, and bus trips to events.

 What's the latest?

 As you age you gain life experiences that you may wish to share with others.
-The Legacy project being offered by the Senior Ministry will give seniors a vehicle to accomplish this.
+The Legacy project being offered by the Older Adult Ministry will give older adults a vehicle to accomplish this.
 Legacy interviews are approximately 20 minutes in length, facilitated by an interviewer, which will provide you with a vehicle to record your life of faith and faith stories, lessons and views, to be given to family and loved ones.
 Faith stories will be recorded on a DVD and then given to you.